milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Does this policy prohibit fantasy sports, sports betting, and poker?

 No, we still permit broadcasting websites focused on fantasy sports, sports betting, and poker at this time.

+Is sponsorship of skins gambling, such as for CSGO skins, allowed on Twitch?

+No, promotion or sponsorship of skins gambling is prohibited under our policy.

 Authenticity
 Impersonation